ranjanydv/nest-ecomm/README.md

     Create a `.env` file.
     Update the `.env` file with your PostgreSQL database credentials and other environment-specific settings.

-4.  **Run Database Migrations:**
+4.  **Run Database Migrations (Optional):**
     Apply the database migrations to set up the required tables.
+Synchronization is set to true by default, which will update the database on server startup
     ```bash
     pnpm run migration:run
     ```